mpwaduge98/Online-Editor/README.md

 # Online-Editor
-A practice landing page for online editorial business
+A practice landing page for online editorial business.